zeromile/wp-build/README.md

 Open your wp-build project in C9.io...DO NOT START THE SERVER

 1. Delete all local files and folders except php.ini and the c9 folder.
-Then enter the following in your bash terminal
+Then Copy and paste each of these ONE LINE AT A TIME in your bash terminal:
 ```sh
 git init
 git remote add mrc git@github.com:zeromile/wp-build.git